osmandapp/docs/content/osmand/map/tracks-on-map.md

 Abilities to manage tracks in OsmAnd:
 - enable and disable tracks on the map
-- configure track's appearance, edit and analyze
+- configure track appearance, edit and analyze
 - use for navigation.

 There are many ways to display [Tracks](/osmand/personal/tracks) on the map.